Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Introduction

 Figure \ref{fig:sample_paths_lambda10} depicts typical sample paths of the queue length process for increasing values of $\lambda$ for the three scaling rules with $\beta = 0.5$.
 Observe that for all scaling rules, the stochastic fluctuations of the queue length processes relative to $s$ decrease with the system size.
 Moreover, the paths in Figure \ref{fig:sample_paths_lambda10} appear to become smoother with increasing $\l$.
 Of course, the actual sample path always consists of upward and downward jumps of size 1, but we will show how proper centering and scaling of the queue length process indeed gives rise to a \textit{diffusion process} in the limit as $\lambda\to\infty$ (Section \ref{sec:three_examples}).
 Although the difference in performance of the three regimes is not yet evident for relatively small $\lambda$, clear distinctive behavior occurs for large $\lambda$.

-With $s^{(1)}_\lambda$, most jobs are delayed and server idle time is low, since $\rho = (1+\beta/\lambda)^{-1} \to 1$ as $\lambda \to \infty$.
+\textbf{ED and QD regimes.} With $s^{(1)}_\lambda$, most jobs are delayed and server idle time is low, since $\rho = (1+\beta/\lambda)^{-1} \to 1$ as $\lambda \to \infty$.
 Systems scaled according to this rule value server efficiency over QoS and therefore this regime is in the literature also known as the \textit{Efficiency-Driven} (ED) regime \cite{Zeltyn2005}.
 In contrast, the third scaling rule $s^{(3)}_\l$ yields a constant utilization level $\rho = 1/(1+\beta)$, which stays away from 1, even for large $\lambda$.
 Queues operating in this regime exhibit significant server idle times.
 Moreover, for the particular realization of the queueing processes for $\lambda = 50$ and $\lambda=100$, none of the jobs is delayed.
 This is known as the \textit{Quality-Driven} (QD) regime \cite{Zeltyn2005}.
 The scaling rule $s^{(2)}_\l$ is in some ways a combination of the other two regimes.
 First, we have $\rho = (1 +\beta/\sqrt{\lambda})^{-1} \to 1$ as $\lambda \to \infty$, which indicates efficient usage of resources as the system grows.
 The sample paths, however, indicate that only a fraction of all jobs is delayed, and only small queues arise, indications of good QoS.
-Figure \ref{fig:sample_paths_lambda10} provides visual confirmation that the square-root rule $s^{(2)}_\l$, related to the QED regime, strikes the right balance between the two profound objectives of capacity allocation in resource sharing systems: negligible delay and idling.
+Figure \ref{fig:sample_paths_lambda10} provides visual confirmation that the square-root rule $s^{(2)}_\l$, related to the QED regime, strikes the right balance between the two profound objectives of capacity allocation in multi-server systems: negligible delay and idling.
 We shall latter discuss the mathematical foundations of the QED regime and quantify the favorable properties revealed by Figure \ref{fig:sample_paths_lambda10}, including the non-degeneracy of the delay probability.
 To quote Halfin \& Whitt \cite{Halfin1981}: ``The balance between service and economy usually dictates that the probability of delay be kept away from both zero and one, so that the number of jobs present fluctuates between the regions above and below the number of servers.''
-This property will be one of the universal properties that come with the QED regime.
-So not only the specific $M/M/s$ queue, but a wide range of stochastic models will possess the same qualitative property in the QED regime, a phenomenon referred to as universality.